PML is a rare progressive disease of the nervous system. It is caused by a viral infection of the cells that produce myelin.

 to remove the drug from your blood system.

-Most people have been exposed to this virus.
-If you have HIV/AIDS, get treatment to minimize your risk.
+There are no current guidelines to prevent exposure to the JC virus.
+If you have a suppressed immune system, get treatment to minimize your risk.

-AETC National Resource Center.
-Progressive multifocal leukoencephalopathy.
+Progressive multifocal leukoencephalopathy (PML).
 AETC National Resource Center website.
 Available at: